 As well as medical treatment, making adjustments to your lifestyle will also be beneficial, such as quitting smoking, maintaining a healthy diet and exercise.

-Survival rates are only statistics based on past data, so please bear that in mind.
+Survival rates for mesothelioma and lung cancer are only statistics based on past data, so please bear that in mind.

-Each individual case is different, and advancements in medical treatment keep on evolving, meaning the survival rate increases.
+Each individual case is different, and advancements in medical treatment keep on evolving, particularly for mesothelioma, meaning survival rates are increasing.

 Finally, for all your asbestos training needs call 0161 761 4424 or visit https://www.armcoasbestostraining.co.uk/to book an asbestos awareness training course.